Optimising BAM performance

 The CO2 cartridge has a variable duration depending on the intensity of the trap use:

-- For more intense use (more than 15h per day), the machine releases a higher quantity of CO2 and the cartridge is emptied faster.
+- For more intense use (more than 15 hours per day), the machine releases a higher quantity of CO2 and the cartridge is emptied faster

-- For less intense use (10 to 15h per day), the machine releases a lower quantity of CO2 and the cartridge is emptied slower.
+- For less intense use (10 to 15 hours per day), the machine releases a lower quantity of CO2 and the cartridge is emptied slower

-We also recommend replacing the Gas filter every year.
+We also strongly recommend replacing the CO2 filter every year.

 Follow Qista recommendations on frequency of use

-When your trap or your machines were installed, Qista experts carried out a location study and provided you with certain recommendations related to the specificities of the area to be protected.
+When your trap or your machines were installed, Qista experts carried out a set-up assessment and provided you with certain recommendations related to the specificities of the area to be protected.
 In particular the use calendar, the daily operating times and the type of lure to use.

-In addition to the mosquito trap’s inherent effectiveness, you can optimise the fight against mosquitoes by applying a few prevention rules to prevent females from laying in areas neighbouring the zone to be protected.
+In addition to the mosquito trap’s inherent effectiveness, you can optimise the mosquito control by applying a few prevention rules to prevent females from laying in areas neighbouring the protected area.

 The presence of stagnant water is the most favourable condition for females to lay.
 Even the smallest puddle becomes a haven for the breeding and growth of eggs.
 Here are some precautions to take:

-→ Regularly empty stagnant rainwater or watering water from the different containers in the garden.
+→ Regularly empty stagnant rainwater or sprinkling water from the different containers in the garden.

-- Regularly change the water in small containers: bird baths, bowls of water for pets etc.
+- Regularly change the water in small containers: bird baths, pet water bowls, etc.

-→ Every 4 days maximum (ideally more often) empty the water from bird baths and bowls for animals, rinse the containers and refill them with clean water.
+→ Every 4 days maximum (ideally more often), empty the water from bird baths and animal bowls, rinse the containers and refill them with clean water.

 → Install a fountain or a water aeration system that will create permanent movement and prevent egg-laying.